orbeon/orbeon-forms-doc/form-runner/link-embed/liferay-proxy-portlet.md

 - `Orbeon-Liferay-User-Screen-Name`
 - or possibly `Orbeon-Liferay-User-Email`

-_NOTE: Prior to Orbeon Forms 4.9, you need the following configuration in your [../../configuration/properties/README.md):_
+Prior to Orbeon Forms 4.9, you need the following configuration in your [../../configuration/properties/README.md):_

 ```xml
 <property